xlwings/xlwings/docs/installation.rst

 * Since v0.26.0, xlwings can be installed on Linux servers in connection with Google Sheets or Excel on the web, see :ref:`Remote Interpreter <remote_interpreter>`.
 * xlwings requires at least Python 3.7.

-Here are the last versions of xlwings to support:
+Here are previous versions of xlwings that support older versions of Python:

 * Python 3.6: 0.25.3
 * Python 3.5: 0.19.5